 Diagnosing and treating UTIs in children

-When a urinary tract infection is suspected, particularly in a child with symptoms, your pediatrician will measure their blood pressure (since an increase in blood pressure can be a sign of a related kidney problem).
-They'll also examine them for lower abdominal tenderness that might indicate a UTI.
+When a urinary tract infection is suspected, particularly in a child with symptoms, your pediatrician will measure their blood pressure.
+This is because an increase in blood pressure can be a sign of a related kidney problem.
+The doctor will also examine your child for lower abdominal tenderness that might indicate a UTI.
 An examination of the genitals may be performed to rule out a yeast infection or genital irritation.

 Your doctor will want to know what your child has been eating and drinking, because certain foods can irritate the urinary tract, causing symptoms similar to those of an infection.
 Constipation (infrequent or hard-to-pass stools) can also cause symptoms similar to those of a UTI.